A new characterization of symmetric $H^+$-tensors and $M$-tensors: New characterization of symmetric -tensors

-The relevance of introducing the power cone in~\eqref{eq:F_A_long} is that~\cite{chares2009cones,nesterov2012towards,roy2018self} provide different {\em self-concordant barriers} for the power cone.
-In short, this means that for any $\mathcal{A} \in \mathbb{S}_{m,n}$, the nonsymmetric conic feasibility system defined by~\eqref{eq:F_A_long} can be solved in polynomial time using a {\em primal-dual predictor-corrector method}~\citep{wright1997primal}.
-The reference to nonsymmetric, stems from the fact that the power cone is not symmetric if $\alpha \neq \frac{1}{2}$~\cite{hien2015differential,tunccel2010self}. \begin{theorem} For $m, n \in \mathbb{N}$, to check if a tensor in $\mathbb{S}_{m,n}$ is an $H^+$-tensor (GDD$^+$ tensor) is equivalent to solve a power cone optimization problem of size polynomial in $n$ for a fixed $m$. \end{theorem} \begin{proof} The result follows from Corollary~\ref{cor:F(A)}, equation~\eqref{eq:F_A_long}, and the fact that $|\mathscr{D}_{n}^m | = \binom{n+m-1}{m} - n$. \end{proof}
+\begin{theorem} For $m, n \in \mathbb{N}$, to check if a tensor in $\mathbb{S}_{m,n}$ is an $H^+$-tensor (GDD$^+$ tensor) is equivalent to solve a power cone optimization problem of size polynomial in $n$ for a fixed $m$. \end{theorem} \begin{proof} The result follows from Corollary~\ref{cor:F(A)}, equation~\eqref{eq:F_A_long}, and the fact that $|\mathscr{D}_{n}^m | = \binom{n+m-1}{m} - n$. \end{proof}

-For a detailed discussion of the properties of, and optimization over the power cone, we direct the reader to~\cite{mosek,chares2009cones}.
+For a detailed discussion of the properties of, and optimization over the power cone, we direct the reader to~\citep{mosek,chares2009cones}.